MacroMan/DPDLocalPrinter/README.md

 ### Installing

  - Create a printer share for the local Citizen label printer and give it the share name "CITIZEN"
- - Download and run "DPD Label Printer.exe" to perform the installation.
+ - Download and run "DPD Label Printer.exe" to perform the installation: https://github.com/MacroMan/DPDLocalPrinter/releases/download/v1.0/DPD.Local.Printer.exe
  - Let the installer run test.html to print a test label

 ### Usage